Skip to content

 6) Better Skin

 The health of your skin can be influenced by your gut health.
-Some people report improvements in skin conditions, such as reduced acne or better complexion, when they take probiotics.
+Some people report improvements in skin conditions, such as better complexion, when they take probiotics.

 woman eating salad